-The Personalized Employment Pass (PEP) is available to current EP holders who earn a fixed monthly salary of at least $12,000 or foreign professionals whose last drawn fixed monthly salary was at least $18,000.
+The Personalized Employment Pass (PEP) is for high-earning Employment Pass holders who currently earn a fixed monthly salary of at least S$12,000 or foreign professionals whose last drawn fixed monthly salary was at least S$18,000.

 The pass is issued for three years at each successful application and is non-renewable.

 The pass holder can take on employment in any sector and change between jobs freely and need not make a new pass application with each change.
 However, PEP holders must earn an annual fixed salary of at least $144,000 for each calendar year of the PEP and ensure that there is no lapse of more than six continuous months in between change of jobs.